 Our research is editorially independent but we may earn a commission for purchases made through our links.

 From the fantastic barbecue and an incredible music scene to lush Hill Country scenery and cultural attractions, Austin is the place to be.
-If you plan on visiting this Texas capital, consider putting these fun things to do on your itinerary.
+This top travel destination in Texas offers a long list of things to do and see, from family-friendly attractions to a vibrant nightlife scene.
+If you plan on visiting the Texas capital, consider putting these fun things to do on your itinerary.

 YOU'RE ALL SET!